 Don't miss out!
 Join the thousands of people who subscribe to our once-daily email with all the best travel news.
 Some links on this page may pay me a commission - as always, thanks for your support if you use them

-But before I took that trip out to Reno (which actually just happened recently), Carolyn and I took a getaway trip down to Miami.
+But before I took that trip out to Reno (READ: Finally putting all those miles and points to good use: 2014 family vacation), Carolyn and I took a getaway trip down to Miami.
 My parents came down to watch the kids, and it was really the first time in 15 years of marriage that we had been able to get away for more than a day or so.

 Where to go?